apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

         `update_cordova_subproject path/to/your/project/xcodeproj`

 __NOTE:__ In 2.2.0, the `bin/create` script copy in the `CordovaLib` sub-project into your project.
-To have the same kind of setup, just copy in the right `CordovaLib` into your project folder, and update the `CordovaLib` sub-project location (relative to the project) in the Xcode File Inspector.
+To have the same kind of setup, just copy in the right `CordovaLib` into your project directory, and update the `CordovaLib` sub-project location (relative to the project) in the Xcode File Inspector.

 ## Upgrading 2.0.0 projects to 2.1.0 ##

 With Cordova 2.1.0, `CordovaLib` has been upgraded to use __Automatic Reference Counting (ARC)__.
 You don't need to upgrade to __ARC__ to use CordovaLib, but if you want to upgrade your project to use __ARC__, please use the Xcode migration wizard from the menu: __Edit &rarr; Refactor &rarr; Convert to Objective-C ARC...__, de-select libCordova.a, then run the wizard to completion.

-1. Download and extract the Cordova 2.1.0 source to a permanent folder location on your hard drive, for example to `~/Documents/Cordova-2.1.0`.
+1. Download and extract the Cordova 2.1.0 source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova-2.1.0`.

 2. Quit Xcode if it is running.